 Our Flock - Pt.
 1

 Our time is short, though every moment has reminded me of summer.
-Exploring nature with three year olds, finger painting, hula hoop.
-The responsibility to care for a garden reminds me of chores I hated when I was young, and also provokes my anxious mind.
-Asking myself questions like Will my time be cut short?
+Exploring nature with three-year-olds, finger painting, hula hoop.
+The responsibility to care for a garden reminds me of chores I hated when I was young and also provokes my anxious mind.
+I asked myself questions like Will my time be cut short?
 Is this it?
 Have I done my job?
-What is my job?.
+What is my job?

 The 3pm Zoom meeting commences.
 Najee and Irina (our fearless Park District program leaders over the summer) are dancing as everyone enters the virtual scene.
 Everyone checks in and speaks: Today’s ice breaker, your pronouns and a plant you’ve been connecting with today.
 Me?
 A succulent.